 The #1 concern, by far, that I hear from people who are thinking about changing careers is finding jobs that pay well.
 You are not alone if you worry about making enough money while doing what you love: according to the U.S Bureau of the Census the annual real median personal income of Americans in 2016 was $31,099, while a recent study calculated happiness at an income of $105,000.
 It doesn't look good - you can read my thoughts on it here.

 So today I want to talk about money.
 But not in the usual way (e.g. build your side hustle, negotiate higher salary), today I want to address the inner conversation we have about money and how to shift it.
-Whether you are trapped by golden handcuffs of your own making, worry about leaving your financially secure job to start your own business, want to change careers and cannot find something that you like and pays you enough, or are already so broke that the thought of taking a risk, any risk, feels hopeless, this post is for you.
+Whether you are trapped by golden handcuffs of your own making, worry about leaving your financially secure job to start your own business, want to change careers and cannot find jobs that pay well and that you like, or are already so broke that the thought of taking a risk, any risk, feels hopeless, this post is for you.

 Are you giving your power away to "money"?

-If you are worried about money, the first thing I would like you to do is to truly listen to your concerns: what do you tell yourself?
+If you are worried about money and finding jobs that pay well, the first thing I would like you to do is to truly pay attention to your concerns: what do you tell yourself?
 Some of what I most often hear is:

 - If I do what I like I will be poor